Fujifilm XP130 vs YI M1

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the M1 is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is notably smaller (7 percent) than the Fujifilm XP130.
+It is worth mentioning in this context that the XP130 is splash and dust resistant, while the M1 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the M1 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M1 and their specifications in the Micro Four Thirds Lens Catalog.